-A broad overview of Activity-Based Costing (ABC) was provided in both Table 1 and Fig.4, and the design of typical ABC systems (Drury, 2007) involves the following steps:
+A broad overview of Activity-Based Costing (ABC) was provided the design of typical ABC systems (Drury, 2007) involves the following steps:

 - 1. Identifying and classifying activities, - 2.
-Estimating and assigning costs to activity cost centres, - 3.
+Estimating and assigning costs to activity cost centers, - 3.
 Selecting appropriate cost drivers for assigning the cost of activities to cost objects, and - 4.
 Applying the cost of activities to products.